 When you key your transmitter, the transmitted (incident) wave travels down the coaxial cable and meets an impedance mismatch (in the above case, an open circuit) and no current is leaving the cable since there is no load.
 If no load is present for the transmitted energy to be dissipated into and/or radiated from, the energy has nowhere to go except back where it came from.
 Current cannot flow in an open circuit, and if there is zero current flowing at the end of the transmission line, there is maximum voltage appearing at the end of the transmission line.
 As the reflected wave travels back up the cable, it adds to the magnitude of the incident wave where it arrives in-phase with it, and subtracts from the magnitude of the incident wave where it arrives out of phase with it.

 Where these nodes (points of minimal energy) and anti-nodes (points of maximum energy) appear in the cable depend on the frequency.
 Cutting the coaxial able to such a length where the end which plugs into your SWR meter or radio is at a point where the incident and reflected waves arrive out of phase with each other will fool your meter or radio (and you) into thinking you have a well tuned antenna system.
 However, energy is still being reflected and it radiates back and forth along your coaxial cable until it is either radiated by the antenna, the coaxial cable, or dissipated as heat by your meter, tuner, or coaxial cable, etc. It all finds a way out of the system somehow.
 Damage to final output transistors can be due to large VSWR induced voltage swings arriving at the device, resonance, the fact that the mismatched load is presenting a large reactance for the transistor to drive, and/or some other method of exceeding the transistors operational parameters.
 Keep a quarter-wavelength jumper cable handy for an experiment someday, and if you think your SWR reading is artificially low, just add this into the chain.
-Failure can also be due to the excessive reactance presented to the output stage causing excessive current flow in the output device.